JeongSeoJin/old-profile/project-c-qdd-actuator/c-qdd-actuator.md

 ### 3.1 Mechanical Design (Cycloidal Reducer)
 A custom **Cycloidal Quasi-Direct Drive Actuator** is designed to ensure high torque density, compactness, and compliance.

-I utilized **Onshape 3D CAD** to design a **dual-disc cycloidal mechanism**.
-The two cycloidal discs are arranged with a **$180^\circ$ phase offset**.
+I utilized Onshape 3D CAD to design a dual-disc cycloidal mechanism.
+The two cycloidal discs are arranged with a $180^\circ$ phase offset.
 This configuration effectively cancels out the radial forces and vibrations induced by the eccentric input shaft, ensuring smooth operation.

-To maximize efficiency, I integrated **rollers into the output pins**.
+To maximize efficiency, I integrated rollers into the output pins.
 Unlike simple sliding contacts, these rollers minimize internal friction at the output stage, contributing to the system's back-drivability.

 For the current prototype, the gears, shafts and rotor are manufactured from CNC-machined Aluminum to verify the design with a high strength-to-weight ratio.
-(Note: The final goal of this project is to optimize the design for a **fully 3D-printed, low-cost actuator for dynamic robots**.)
+(Note: The final goal of this project is to optimize the design for a fully 3D-printed, low-cost actuator for dynamic robots.)

   <table>
     <tr>